 We measure the success of our programs worldwide by the impact they make in the lives of everyday citizens.
 We measure such outcomes as Bead Parties held, students reached, and increased wholesale markets.
-Last year, over 67,000 students were introduced to our curriculum and there were over 2,000 Bead Parties held.
+Last year, volunteers hosted 1,487 bead parties this year, with over 130,000 attendees.

 Bead Parties and Community Events